ssypchenko/GG1MapChooser/README.md

     <li>If the server has an assigned maps collection (<code>+host_workshop_collection [collection number]</code>), the map list in GGMCmaps.json can only have map names for the workshop maps from the assigned collection.</li>
     <li>If maps are not from the collection, please fill in the "mapid" parameter with the map number in the map list.</li>
     <li>If a map ID is set for the workshop map, the plugin will use it to change the map.
 If the map ID is not set, the plugin will try to change the map by the name, but if it is not included in the collection assigned to the server - nothing will happen.
 Workshop maps that are not from the collection cannot be used to set "nextlevel" when using the "ggmc_mapvote_start" command.</li>
+    <li>If a map ID is set for the workshop map, it does not matter what you name the maps.
+The names can be attractive, for example "Mini Circular" instead of "gg_mini_circular" which is the workshop name.
+However, in this case you won't be able to use the WorkshopMapProblemCheck feature to check if the requested map is loaded or if it is missing in the workshop, because the map owner can delete the map at any time.</li>
 </ul>

 <h2>Disclaimer</h2>